maixnor/wu-quartz/content/semester 3/Expert Talk.md

 		- possibility that new government(s) requests changes from EU

 # Auditors approach & conclusion
+- forming conclusion is very structured and formal
+	- processed by lawyers and experts how to formulate every single detail
+-

 # Key challenges - practical examples